Australian Student Christian Movement

-The Australian Student Christian Movement (ASCM), formerly the Australasian Student Christian Union, is a Christian group with an ecumenical focus working with university students.
+The Australian Student Christian Movement (ASCM) is a Progressive Christian student organization in Australia.
+Its main activities are focused on spirituality, issues of social, economic, and environmental justice, and building autonomous local communities on campuses across the country.
+It is part of the World Student Christian Federation.

 History

 Described as a "university within a university", the ASCM was formed in 1896, and is one of the oldest student groups in existence in Australia.
 Originally named the Australian Student Christian Union (or Australasian Student Christian Union?), the group was established at a meeting in Wyselaski Hall, Ormond College, University of Melbourne, in 1896, 14 years before the 1910 Edinburgh Missionary Conference that is commonly considered to have inaugurated the modern ecumenical movement.
 At the time Australia had only four universities, which were strongly opposed to any religious activities taking place on their secular campuses.
 Yet those who created the ASCM fervently believed that Christian students could be agents of change in the university, the nation and the world.

 The name changed gradually during the period between the wars to reflect the idea of movement rather than organisation.
 The title ASCM was formally adopted in the early 1930s.

 The ASCM was involved in the formation of the National Union of Students, the Overseas Service Bureau and the Uniting Church in Australia.